mwitte/EmberChatAppServer/Readme.md

 ### Development ###

-There is a `deploy` task and a watching deploy task `server`.
+There is a `grunt deploy`task and a watching deploy task `grunt server`.
 Probably you need to add `--force` for overwriting external files.

 The appserver needs a restart after every change with root rights.
 For this purpose there is a separate node.js script you can use.
 ```
 sudo node build/RestartListener.js
 ```